-The duration of each impact evaluation depends largely on the programme and outcomes of interest.
-A midline data collection will take place in the first or second year of implementation, with an endline data collection in the second or final year of the programme.
+The duration of your involvement in the window then depends largely on the programme and outcomes of interest.
+For many programmes, a midline data collection will take place in the first or second year of implementation, with an endline data collection in the second or final year of the programme.

-OEV aims to analyse the data and produce results at a timing useful for informing programme and policy decisions.
+Finally, OEV aims to analyse the data and produce results at a timing useful for informing programme and policy decisions.
+A mid-term analysis will accompany the midline data collection, and the final analysis will occur after endline data collection.